 Landscape architecture may sound as if it belongs on country estates or public spaces, but at its most basic it means planning the best use of space and resources you have.

 The key is to understand what you want to use each area for.
 If you have a large garden, the different areas can be treated like rooms — a patio for chilling or entertaining, a lawn for the children to play, flower-beds to create beauty.
 Even if you have a small garden, the space you have can be designed for multiple uses, such as having flowers in urns on your patio area.
+Curious to know more about ideas for landscape design that you can make your garden a feast to the eyes.

 If you need inspiration, landscape architect Liz Lake Associates have plenty of examples on their website.